JAXA, NASA astronauts Capture Cygnus Resupply Ship

-Category: Space Hits: 2The Northrop Grumman Cygnus resupply ship is pictured about 30 meters away from the space station approaching its capture point near the Canadarm2 robotic arm.
+Category: Space Hits: 10The Northrop Grumman Cygnus resupply ship is pictured about 30 meters away from the space station approaching its capture point near the Canadarm2 robotic arm.
 Credit: NASA TV

 At 4:38 a.m.
 EST, Expedition 64 Flight Engineer Soichi Noguchi of the Japanese Aerospace Exploration Agency used the International Space Station’s robotic Canadarm2 to grapple the Northrop Grumman Cygnus spacecraft as Flight Engineer Michael Hopkins of NASA monitored Cygnus systems during its approach.
 Next, ground controllers will command the station’s arm to rotate and install Cygnus, dubbed the S.S.
 Katherine Johnson, on the Earth-facing port of the station’s Unity module.